Applicants with a strong academic background and demonstrated interest in public service, can apply for our Chancellor Scholarship.

 Scholarships awarded at the time of admission to Denver Law are renewable for 6 semesters for Full-time students and 8 semesters for Part-time students.
 Additionally, continuing students can apply for our Named Scholarships which are awarded on an annual basis.

 To be considered for Federal Student Loans, you must submit a 2019-20 FAFSA to the University of Denver.
-The priority deadline for new students is January 15th.
-And for continuing students is March 15th.
+The priority deadline, for early notification purposes, is January 15th for new students, and March 15th for continuing students.

 Please be aware that full-time students are strongly discouraged from working during their first year.
 While work study may be available, you may want to consider deferring employment until after your first year (or at least after your first semester)